Caregiver or Clergy – The Samaritan demonstrates love in action

 Are you a caregiver?
 What about those you allow to influence you?
 Choose wisely!

-Additional scriptures relevant to servants in God’s family.
+Additional scriptures about caregiving in God’s family.

 “And the Lord’s servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful.
 Those who oppose him he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth, and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will.” ~ 2 Tim.
 2:24-26